 The design of the contributory accounting system is based on the extensive research conducted by the P2P Foundation and its partners on this issue.

-Strong visualization tools are a key element in enabling stakeholders to see their contribution as part of a larger collaborative ecosystem.
+Robust visualization tools are a key element in enabling stakeholders to see their contribution as part of a wider collaborative ecosystem.

 4th layer: Crypto-economic model:

 The design of a native blockchain-based economic infrastructure represents the final layer of The Sphere ecosystem.